jsupino/Fraud_Detection_Analysis/README.md

           SELECT * FROM transactions;

+## Machine Learning Fraud Detection ##
+This project implements a machine learning model to detect fraudulent credit card transactions using a Random Forest classifier trained on the labeled dataset, with a customizable decision threshold.
+This model is implemented in the *fraud_detector.py* script, which can assess new transactions and predict whether they are likely to be fraudulent.
+- Dataset contains the simulated credit card transactions
+- Categorical features are transformed using one-hot encoding
+- Model is trained to classify transactions as either fraudulent or legitimate based on the features
+- Performance is evaluated using a test set with standard metrics
+- An example new transaciton is evaluated using the trained model and adjustable threshold to demonstrate how fraud detection works on unseen data

 ## Analysis ##
 PowerBI was used to visualize and derive insights from the processed data:
 1. Donut Chart: Fraudulent vs. Legitimate Transactions